shezan21/E-Commerce-Customer-Behavior-Analysis/README.md

 - **Average Rating:** The distribution indicates how customers generally perceive the service or products.
 There is a notable correlation between total spend and average rating, suggesting that higher spending might be associated with higher satisfaction.
 Satisfaction Levels: Different satisfaction levels (Satisfied, Neutral, Unsatisfied) show distinct patterns in terms of spending, which can inform customer retention strategies.
 Geographical Influence:

-- **City-**Based Spending: Variation in average spending across different cities indicates geographical influences on customer behavior.
+- **City-Based Spending:** Variation in average spending across different cities indicates geographical influences on customer behavior.
 This can be useful for regional marketing strategies.
 Membership and Loyalty:

 - **Membership Type:** Different types of memberships (Gold, Silver, Bronze) show distinct spending patterns.
 Notably, there's a strong correlation between having a Gold membership and being in the satisfied customer segment.
 Discounts and Purchasing Frequency: